tnichols217/notes/CSDS 391/Cheat Sheet.md

 Arc Consistency: all binary constraints can be satisfied with current possible values Path Consistency: all binary constraints can be satisfied upon triplets of nodes

+## Searches
+### Variable Ordering
+MRV: Pick the first variable to have the smallest state space, to reduce the tree quickly